D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Canonical ensemble.md

 $$\omega(E)=e^{S(E)/k_{B}}=e^{\beta TS(E)}$$
 With this, the partition function becomes
 $$Q_{N}(V,T)=\int_{0}^{\infty} e^{-\beta E}\omega (E)dE=\int_{0}^{\infty}e^{-\beta[E-TS(E)]}\ dE=\int_{0}^{\infty}e^{-\beta A(E)}\ dE$$
+by using the definition of Helmholtz free energy.
+Mathematically, the most impactful contribution to the integral is given by the highest exponent, which occurs when $\beta A(E)$ is lowest.
+Since $\beta$ is constant, we're left with a minimization problem for $A(E)$.

-The most impactful contribution to the integral is given by the region of lowest free energy, so we want to find the minimum of $A(E)$.
-Let's assume this minimum exists and let's call $\bar{E}$ the energy value at which it occurs.
-We can use [[Laplace's method]] to approximate the integral. $A(\bar{E})$ is a [[Punto critico|stationary point]] for which
+This kind of integral is well suited for approximation with [[Laplace's method]].
+Under the assumption that this minimum exists, we call call the energy value at which it occurs $\bar{E}$.
+Thus, $A(\bar{E})$ is a [[Punto critico|stationary point]]:
 $$\frac{ \partial A }{ \partial E } (\bar{E})=0$$
 Unpacking the definition $A=E-TS$, we get
 $$\left( 1-T\frac{ \partial S }{ \partial E }  \right)(\bar{E})=0$$
 which gives us the well-known entropy-temperature relation
 $$\frac{ \partial S }{ \partial E } (\bar{E})=\frac{1}{T}$$
-This proves that the equilibrium temperature $T$ is determined exclusively by the energy state $\bar{E}$ at which free energy is minimized.
-With the same procedure, we can also find the second derivative
+The neat part of this specific relation is that it shows that the equilibrium temperature $T$ is determined exclusively by the energy state $\bar{E}$ at which free energy is minimized.
+We can also examine the second derivative:
 $$\frac{ \partial ^{2}A }{ \partial E^{2} } (\bar{E})=-T \frac{ \partial ^{2}S }{ \partial E^{2} }=-T\frac{ \partial  }{ \partial E } \frac{1}{T}= -T \left( -\frac{1}{T^{2}} \right)\frac{ \partial T }{ \partial E }  =\frac{1}{TC_{V}}$$
 since the [[heat capacity]] is $C_{V}=\frac{ \partial E }{ \partial T }$.
 Since [[absolute temperature]] and heat capacity are both strictly positive, this is also a strictly positive quantity, which guarantees that $A(\bar{E})$ is a minimum.
 We can expand $A$ in a [[Serie di Taylor|Taylor series]] about $\bar{E}$ up to the second order:
 $$\begin{align}